 This week has been really out-of-sorts…maybe just flat out weird.
 I am not a person to continually have the news on anytime nor do I live on social media.
 My thing is to be able to see something accomplished at the end of the day – yep, I am a visual kind of person.
 In my mind I titled today “Staying Busy Thursday”.

-I am admitting that I did not take photos today as I worked on items, I will try to fix the mistake and get them posted on here ASAP.
+I am admitting that I did not take photos today as I worked on items.

-I am also going to admit that I did not do social distancing today.
+I am also going to admit that I did not wear a mask today.
 It’s ok if you gasp or think me a fool.
 I took today off, and spent it with another quilter who just wanted company that spoke “the same language” meaning we mostly talked quilts.

 We set up tables at her place several feet apart.
 She had her machine and tools, and I had mine.
 We each worked on our own projects and ate our own packed lunches.

 The point of this was to work on our own projects while visiting and just enjoying being with another quilter.

 My goals included completing three different projects that were at three different places in their making.

 The first goal is to sew together three foot of piano key border and attach it to the quilt.
 Complete (and more scraps used too).

 The second goal is to put together a wall hanging top of 8″ HST that was cut out.
 I want something simple that uses up some more blue and brown scraps.
 Done with the HST being sewn together, however, I forgot the border fabric at home so the top is not complete yet.

 The third goal is to add sashing and posts to 16 blocks that are made up of 3″ squares.
 I have the final sashing and post row to add to the top.
 I am still unsure what to do about an outside border.